Mineral Rights On A Producing Well

 By the way, my sympathies for what must feel like a major headache--and now that an attorney is involved you will be incurring legal expenses. . . ugh.

 Hello All, This matter is still ongoing.
 I have a couple of other questions.
 In the GIS (NDIC) Well finder what do the numbers following the well name mean (Ex.)
-Stone 5611 17-34H ?
+Stone 5611 17-34H?
 Also I am trying to figure out the decimal interest.
-1338 total acres 100 total net mineral acres 60 of those acres are at 1/8 royalty the remaining 40 acres are at 1/6 royalty.
-I devided the total 1338 by mineral acres ,60 and x'd by .0125, I did the same for the 40 net acres but x'd the ans. by .0167.
+1338 total acres, 100 total net mineral acres, 60 of those acres are at 1/8 royalty, the remaining 40 acres are at 1/6 royalty.
+I divided the total 1338 by mineral acres, 60 and multiplied by .0125.
+I did the same for the 40 net acres but multiplied the answer by .0167.
 The answers looked strange to me.
-What am I doing wrong ?
-Thank You,
+What am I doing wrong?
+Thank You.

 Fay: